-There are two pathways to becoming a Tufts Laidlaw Scholar:
+There are three pathways to becoming a Tufts Laidlaw Scholar:

 Group Research Project: A faculty mentor may work with a team of up to five undergraduate researchers.
 Projects can be thematic in nature, with each student pursuing his or her own research question and approaching the project from different disciplines.
 Each student choosing this pathway will need to submit their own application for consideration.

-All scholars will develop, pursue, and report on a research question along with their faculty mentor over the course of two consecutive summers (for a list of faculty willing to work with Laidlaw Scholars, please see the Faculty Involvement page).
+All scholars will develop, pursue, and report on a research question along with their faculty mentor over the course of at least one summer (for a list of faculty willing to work with Laidlaw Scholars, please see the Faculty Involvement page).
 Students are encouraged to explore faculty websites and speak with faculty that they are interested in working with as soon as possible.
 Faculty can work with the student to help create a research plan.
 Students who have enrolled in summer courses are not precluded from participating.